TalariaSoftware/ncmanager-help/board/post-physically.md

 Find out this location
-for your Neighborhood Council, and post your agenda there at least seventy-two hours before a regular meetings and twenty-four hours before a special meeting.
+for your Neighborhood Council, and post your agenda there at least 72 hours before a regular meetings and 24 hours before a special meeting.

 [^bonc2014011]: